 In my last post I talked about the role of the vagus nerve in reducing systemic inflammation and introduced the idea that abdominal massage might be a powerful tool for the many people suffering from autoimmune disorders.
-In this post, I will continue to expand on the science and theory behind this groundbreaking idea, as well as to introduce some techniques which you can do yourself at home to help control inflammation.
+In this post, I will continue to expand on the science and theory behind this groundbreaking idea, as well as to introduce some at-home exercises and techniques which you can do yourself to help control inflammation.

 Many of you are probably familiar with the work of Dr. Datis Kharrazian, whose books on thyroid and brain health are very popular among those of us interested in holistic health and functional medicine as it relates to autoimmune conditions.
 In Dr. K.’s book, “Why Isn’t My Brain Working?” he establishes the connection between gut and brain health and the vagus nerve’s important role in that connection.
 In fact, he asserts that digestive issues, such as slow motility, are often a sign of neurodegenerative issues.
 He recommends various techniques people can use to stimulate the vagus nerve, such as gargling, inducing the gag reflex, and singing loudly to improve the brain-gut axis.